hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

+2. Corgi working on company tasks♥♥
+    - Corgi working on accordion on `our leadership` page for Mahube♥♥♥♥

-2. Corgi working on practicing for TOEFL #134♥♥
+3. Corgi working on practicing for TOEFL #134♥♥
     - Corgi learning about 'The complete TOEFL iBT Success Course'♥♥
         - 자기야♥♥, 요기 우리 링크♥♥♥♥!!!
             - https://www.udemy.com/course/the-complete-toefl-ibt-success-course/♥♥♥♥